 Overt vs. Covert

 Covert narcissists work behind the scenes or are more passive-aggressive.
-Others may come away from an encounter with a covert narcissist not knowing they were manipulated.
-Sometimes the covert narcissist’s tactics may allow him or her to deny what happened.
+Others may come away from an encounter with a covert narcissist, not knowing the covert narcissist manipulated them.

-Classic narcissists will always be overt narcissists, and vulnerable narcissists will always be covert narcissists, however, malignant narcissists could be either.
+Classic narcissists will always be overt narcissists, and vulnerable narcissists will always be covert narcissists.
+However, malignant narcissists could be either.

 Somatic vs. Cerebral

-Somatic narcissists are obsessed with their bodies, youth and external appearance.
+Somatic narcissists are obsessed with their bodies, youth, and external appearance.
 They often spend a lot of time at the gym and in front of mirrors.

 Cerebral narcissists are the know-it-alls.
 They think of themselves as the most intelligent ones in the room, trying to impress people with their accomplishments and positions of power.